unikent/Moodle-2.0-Plugin-for-Panopto/README.md

 You should have received a copy of the GNU General Public License along with the Panopto plugin for Moodle.
 If not, see <http://www.gnu.org/licenses/>.

+# Kent specific instructions

+## New roles setup

+This block now requires two new roles to be setup:

+	-	- shortname: panopto_academic
+		- fullname: Panopto academic user
+		- archetype: Authenticated user
+		- Context types: system

+	-	- shortname: panopto_non_academic
+		- fullname: Panopto non academic user
+		- archetype: Authenticated user
+		- Context types: system

+## Permission change on current roles

+All roles that currently have panopto write access also need to be given viewer access as well.
+This is to facilitate their use of the system until they have agreed to the t&cs.